 What is it specifically, that your program offers, that attracted you?

-Rhetorical criticism provides a powerful means for identifying, analyzing, and understanding intractable issues in science, technology, and medicine.
-The Rhetoric emphasis in the Department of English, and the Science and Technology Studies specialization, are programs that together support and mobilize a humanities-based approach to various critical issues in health and medicine.
+Rhetorical analysis and criticism provide a powerful means for identifying, understanding, and even intervening in complex issues in science, technology, and medicine.
+The Rhetoric emphasis in the Department of English and the Science and Technology Studies specialization are programs that together support and mobilize a vital humanities-based approach to various critical issues in health and medicine.